Congratulations on your decision to add a new puppy to your family!

 Heartworm disease is transmitted through the bites of mosquitoes, which we have a lot of here in Missouri.
 The larvae set up home in a dog's heart and lungs, grow into adults, and cause severe disease, which is often fatal if left untreated.
 Prevention is the best way to keep your dog safe given that treatment for heartworm disease is harsh, long, and also comes with risks.

 Information on heartworm disease can be found by clicking the link below:

 Heartworm Preventative Recommendations

 Prior to the age of 6 months, we recommend giving your puppy a monthly chewable for the prevention of heartworm disease.
 The preventative we recommend is called Interceptor Plus.
-This preventative also covers Roundworm, Hookworms, Tapeworms, and Whipworms.
+This preventative also covers Roundworms, Hookworms, Tapeworms, and Whipworms.
 Once your puppy is 6 months of age, we recommend the Proheart injection.
-This is a 6-12 month long injectable (pending your dog’s age) heartworm preventative.
+This is a 6-12 month long injectable (depending on your dog’s age) heartworm preventative.
 This makes the duty of protecting your dog our job, not yours :)

 These should be given monthly all year long due to our warm days in the winter months.

 Before 6 months of age, we recommend a monthly chewable preventative called Nexgard.
 We also recommend this in older dogs if they have a high risk of tick infestation.